Cloud monitoring for high-performing applications

 How to choose a cloud monitoring tool?

 It is highly desirable to have a tool that is easy to set up and configure.
 Cloud environments are quite complex already, so adding complexity is not advisable.
 Similarly, a tool that has a modern user interface, with plenty of dashboards to visualize the data, will give you an advantage when monitoring in the cloud.
-Checkmk fits these requirements.
+Checkmk fulfills these requirements.

 Features to look for in a cloud monitoring software

 The right monitoring solution must be able to meet your cloud requirements: whether you are going to use AWS cloud monitoring, or Azure cloud monitoring, or GCP cloud monitoring, you need a tool that can support interfacing with these vendors.
-There are other vendors as well, that should be supported if you plan on using any of them.
+There are other vendors as well that should be supported if you plan on using any of them.

 Similarly, a good cloud monitoring solution needs to be able to monitor all the services and resources you need for your use case.
 Some free or cheap solutions have a service limit that may be too restrictive for your needs.
 Premium versions of these tools usually remove those limits, but it is still good to check if you are going to use an unusually large number of services in the cloud to necessitate a powerful tool, or a custom quote.
-It may be possible you need to buy additional capacities of the cloud monitoring tool you chose.
+It may be that you need to buy additional capacities for the cloud monitoring tool you chose.

 Conclusion

 Using the cloud comes with increased scalability, customizability, and flexibility.
-In terms of monitoring, these require a capable monitoring solution, though.
+In terms of monitoring, these require a capable monitoring solution.
 The flux of services and hosts being launched and stopped every minute is a lot larger than what happens on-premises.
 Normal monitoring tools are simply not sufficient unless they have been developed with cloud monitoring in mind.

 FAQ